National Legion of Decency: History

 Catholic bishops and laypeople tended to be leery of federal censorship and favored the Hays approach of self-censorship, and the influence of public opinion.

 The Catholic Legion of Decency was organized in 1934 under the auspices of Cincinnati Archbishop John T. McNicholas.
 Members were asked to sign a pledge promising to "remain away from all motion pictures except those which do not offend decency and Christian morality."
 The idea soon caught on with other churches.
 The Episcopal magazine The Living Church printed the pledge for its readers to sign.
 It was also promoted by the Protestant Detroit Council of Churches.
 As its influence spread, the organization adopted the name National Legion of Decency (NLD).

 Initially, the Legion of Decency provided no official guide to good and bad films but left it up to individual priests and bishops to determine what was or was not morally acceptable.
 Some Catholics proposed announcing only lists of films approved for viewing so as not to publicize the names of films judged unsuitable.
 The Diocese of Brooklyn used a list drawn up by the Federation of Catholic Alumnae.

 During the early years, the Legion established a rating system that assessed films based on their moral content.
 The films were graded on a scale from "A" to "C," with “A” being morally permissible and “C” being morally unacceptable, or, "condemned."
 One of the first foreign films condemned was the 1933 Czechoslovak erotic romantic drama Ecstasy which featured an eighteen-year-old Hedy Lamarr swimming nude and chasing naked after her runaway horse, as well as an illicit affair and a suicide.
 This was not a particularly difficult decision.
 After a Vatican journalist attended a screening at the Venice Film Festival, Pope Pius XI denounced it in the Vatican newspaper.
 Criticized by women's groups, it was also banned by the Pennsylvania state censor.

 The Legion also published and distributed pamphlets and fliers encouraging Catholics not to view certain films it viewed as immoral.
 The Legion was often more conservative in its views on films than the Motion Picture Association of America's Production Code.
 The early thirties saw a number of exploitation film features that claimed to warn the public about various kinds of shocking sin and depravity corrupting society.
-In reality, these films were cynical, profit-motivated vehicles that wallowed in lurid, taboo subjects, such as: drug abuse, promiscuous sex, venereal disease, polygamy, child marriages, etc. Some included brief nude scenes.
+These films featured lurid, taboo subjects, such as: drug abuse, promiscuous sex, venereal disease, polygamy, child marriages, etc. Some included brief nude scenes.
 One such film condemned by the Legion was 1935's The Pace That Kills, which dealt with cocaine addiction, amorality and prostitution.